- Parents Home

 - Pat or rub the baby's back.

-- Place your baby across your lap on his or her belly and rub your baby's back.
+- Place your baby across your lap on their belly and rub your baby's back.

 - Put your baby in a swing or vibrating seat.
 The motion may be soothing.